SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-015 Middleware.md

 ### Pending

 What other middleware should be implemented?
-RealIP?
 Rate limiting?

 Rate limiting seems a smidge complex with saving IPs.
 I'm punting that ball for now.
 - [api-std-lib](https://github.com/youngjun827/api-std-lib/blob/main/cmd/api/middleware.go)